krajj7/BotHack/doc/running.md

 * Register an account on your chosen server.
 * Replace the default nethackrc for the account with [the one provided](https://github.com/krajj7/BotHack/blob/master/bothack.nethackrc).
-* Edit `config/simplebot-ssh-config.edn` or `config/simplebot-telnet-config.edn` in the SimpleBot project, change the server address, your username and password.
+* Edit `config/simplebot-ssh-config.edn` or `config/simplebot-telnet-config.edn` in the SimpleBot project (or the JavaBot equivalents), change the server address, your username and password.
 * Run `mvn test -Prun-ssh` or `mvn test -Prun-telnet`

 The DGL (dgamelaunch) menubot set by default in the config files should work with nethack.alt.org and acehack.de servers, it may need tweaking for other servers.

 Network latency may make the bot play very slowly (and not be CPU-bound), if that is the case consider setting up a local instalation of NetHack (which also allows you to do testing in wizard mode).

-Increasing the JVM heap size limits (:jvm-opts ["-Xms4g" "-Xmx4g"] in project.clj) might improve performance.
+Increasing the JVM heap size limits (`:jvm-opts ["-Xms4g" "-Xmx4g"]` in project.clj) might improve performance.

 ### Running against a local NetHack installation (on Linux)